Dual Enrollment for Home School Students

 3. Written verification of each student’s enrollment in a home education program in the Pasco or Hernando County school district.
 This information is available by contacting the Home Education office of the county school district:

 All requested information should be submitted together.
 The most efficient method to submit materials is to email them to Academic Affairs.
-However, they may also be faxed to 727-816-3300, or mailed to: Director of Dual Enrollment, Pasco-Hernando State College, 10230 Ridge Road, New Port Richey, FL 34654
+However, they may also be faxed to 727-816-3300, or mailed to: Assistant Dean of Accelerated Learning, Pasco-Hernando State College, 10230 Ridge Road, New Port Richey, FL 34654.

 The Articulation Agreement will be in effect from the date signed by PHSC through the end of that academic year’s summer term in accordance with the dates published in the current College Catalog and Student Handbook.

-Please contact Academic Affairs if you have any questions regarding the articulation process at academicaffairs@phsc.edu.
+If you have any questions regarding the articulation process, please contact Academic Affairs.

 Step 2: Complete the Application to Apply to the College